 Due partially to lack of information, and competing interests of various companies, there is a lot of confusion over what various types of cosmetic procedures offer, and what they cost.
-This article briefs the various beautifying options, and what each offers.

-Although history of cosmetic procedures can arguably be traced back to the ancients, it is only in recent decades that procedures like filler injections and facelifts have become popular among the regular working and middle class.
+Although the history of cosmetic procedures can arguably be traced back to the ancients, it is only in recent decades that procedures like filler injections and facelifts have become popular among the regular working and middle class.
 Botox used to treat frown lines was not approved by the FDA until 2002.
-What was long considered a symbol of excess wealth and vanity--reserved only for Hollywood stars, have now become mainstream.
+What was long considered a symbol of excess wealth and vanity–reserved only for Hollywood stars, has now become mainstream.
 The costs of these procedures have become far more affordable, and there have been vast improvements in safety, recovery time, flexibility, and efficacy.
 There are now more than 10 million cosmetic procedures performed every year in the United States alone, and social attitudes towards cosmetic procedures are rapidly changing as they have become more mainstream.

 Still, cosmetic procedures—anything more than applying topical creams—remains an unknown world for many people.
 Is it safe?
 Does it really work?
 Is the “better than Botox” cream for $19.99 the same as a procedure?
-This is a very high level overview of the common types of anti-aging treatments in terms of efficacy, cost, safety profile, and expectations.
+This is a very high-level overview of the common types of anti-aging treatments in terms of efficacy, cost, safety profile, and expectations.
 It is not a comprehensive breakdown of each procedure—you will need to consult with your physician for this—but it will give you an idea of what you can expect.

 Efficacy, costs, risks, and recovery time: